 - One (1) PDF of the thesis in final form, approved by all committee members, uploaded in the online Vireo submission system.

 After the dean of The Graduate College approves the thesis, Alkek Library will harvest the document from the Vireo submission system for publishing in the Digital Collections database (according to the student's embargo selection).
 NOTE: MFA theses will have a permanent embargo and will never be published to Digital Collections.

-- sign and fax the form
+- signing and faxing the form

-- sign, scan and email the form
+- signing, scanning, and emailing the form

-Committee chairs, graduate advisors, and department chairs need to provide original signatures.
 Scanned, faxed, or email communications must be submitted to The Graduate College together with the form containing original signatures.